etruxton/arcvde/ENHANCED_TRACKING_NOTES.md

-# Enhanced Hand Tracking for arCVde
+# Enhanced Hand Tracking for ARCVDE

 ## The Problem
 When pointing directly at the camera, MediaPipe struggles because: